RLewis11769/AirBnB_clone/README.md

 ## Testing

 Unittests are defined for this project to ensure proper implementation.
-To find details, defined in the [tests](https://github.com/RLewis11769/AirBnB_clone/tree/main/tests) folder.
+See the [tests](https://github.com/RLewis11769/AirBnB_clone/tree/main/tests) folder for more details.

 To test the project, execute the following command: